-Eat some beans, pulses, fish, eggs, meat and other proteins.
-If you eat fish, aim to have two portions a week (including one portion of oily fish).
+As part of a balanced diet, it is recommended that you eat some beans, pulses, fish, eggs, meat and other proteins.
+If you eat fish, aim to have two portions a week.
+This includes one portion of oily fish.

 Your body needs protein to grow and repair itself.
 Protein-rich foods also contain vitamins and minerals.